A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

-One can mitigate work inflation by co-locating computations that share the same data or try to co-locate the data allocation and the computation that uses the data on the same socket, thereby reducing the remote memory accesses.
-These strategies are not straightforward to implement in task parallel programs, however.
-First, by design, the scheduling of task parallel programs is automated, which gives the programmer little control over where the computation is executed.
+One can mitigate work inflation by co-locating computations that share the same data or co-locate the computation and its data on the same socket, thereby reducing remote memory accesses.
+These strategies are not straightforward to implement in task parallel code scheduled using work stealing, however.
+First, by design the scheduling of task parallel programs is automated, which gives the programmer little control over where the computation is executed.
 Second, the randomized protocol in work stealing does not discern between work items that are far away versus ones that are closer.

-Ideally, we would like a task parallel platform that satisfies the following criteria: \begin{closeitemize} \item it should provide the same strong theoretical guarantees that a classic work stealing scheduler enjoys; \item it should allow for an efficient implementation and be \defn{work efficient}, namely, the platform does not unnecessarily incur scheduling overhead that causes the single-core execution time to increase; \item it should support similar processor-oblivious model of computation and works well regardless how many cores the computation runs on; and \item it should mitigate work inflation. \end{closeitemize} Even though many mechanisms and scheduling policies have been proposed to mitigate work inflation in task parallel programs~\cite{GuoZhCa10, ChenHuGu11, LifflanderKrKa14, OlivierPoWh12, ChenGuHu12, OlivierDeSuSc12, MuddukrishnaJoVl13, SimhadriBlFi14, DrebesHeDr14, DrebesPoHe16, MajoGr17}, none of the proposed solutions satisfy all criteria simultaneously (see \secref{related}).
+Ideally, we would like a task parallel platform that satisfies the following criteria: \begin{closeitemize} \item provide the same strong theoretical guarantees that a classic work stealing scheduler enjoys; \item be \defn{work efficient}, namely, the platform does not unnecessarily incur scheduling overhead that causes the single-core execution time to increase; \item support a similar processor-oblivious model of computation: assuming sufficient parallelism, the same program for a given input should scale as the number of cores used increases; and \item mitigate work inflation. \end{closeitemize} Even though many mechanisms and scheduling policies have been proposed to mitigate work inflation in task parallel programs~\cite{GuoZhCa10, ChenHuGu11, LifflanderKrKa14, OlivierPoWh12, ChenGuHu12, OlivierDeSuSc12, MuddukrishnaJoVl13, SimhadriBlFi14, DrebesHeDr14, DrebesPoHe16, MajoGr17}, none of the proposed solutions satisfy all criteria simultaneously.
+In particular, many of them are not work efficient nor do they provide a provably efficient scheduling bound (see \secref{related}).

 In this paper, we propose \NUMAWS, a task parallel platform that satisfies these criteria simultaneously. \NUMAWS employs a variant of work stealing scheduler that extends the classic algorithm with mechanisms to mitigate NUMA effects. \NUMAWS achieves the same theoretical bounds on execution time and additional cache misses for private caches as the classic work stealing algorithm, albeit with a slightly larger constant hidden in the big-$O$ term.